 Write for search engines second.

 1. Headline: You should have a keyword phrase in your headline.
-There should be only one main headline (h1) for the web page.
+There should be only one main headline (h1) for each web page.

-2. Sub-headline: You should have several sub-headlines (h2) throughout the page announcing the different sections.
-Try to include your keyword phrase in one subhead.
-People skim copy and sometimes only read the sub-headlines.
-Make them count!
+2. Sub-Headline: You should have several subheads (h2) announcing the different sections throughout the page.
+Try to include your keyword phrase in a few subheads.
+People skim copy and sometimes only read the subheads.

-3. Introduction: Your introduction should be compelling, with your target keyword phrases included.
+3. Introduction: Your introduction should be compelling, with your target keyword phrase included.
 Tell your audience what they are about to read.
-Get them interested in reading the entire article.
+Then, get them interested in reading the entire article.

-4. Body-copy: Don’t overload your copy with keywords.
-Use the keywords a few times near the bringing of the article.
-Once or twice in the middle should do it as I told one client “sprinkle" keywords throughout your body copy.
+4. Body-Copy: Use the keyword phrases a few times near the bringing of the article.
+Once or twice in the middle should do it as I told one client, "sprinkle" keywords throughout your body copy.
 Use different related forms of the keyword phrase, so you are not repeating the same words everywhere.
 Doing this will help prevent keyword stuffing.

 5. Conclusion: You should have a roundup or take-away summing up the article and include keywords.

-7. Photo naming: You need to make sure you name your photos to help search engines understand what the picture is.
-Don't just leave the numbers from the camera or the title for the stock photo for the name.
-Rewrite those numbers and stock photo names to match your purpose of the page.
+7. Photo Naming: You need to make sure you name your photos to help search engines understand the picture.
+Don't just leave the numbers from the camera or the title for the name's stock photo.
+Instead, rewrite those numbers and stock photo names to describe the image.
 For example, if the picture is for a Puppy Sitting in a Cup and the name it came with is 12345.jpg, change it to Puppy-In-A-Cup.jpg.

-7. Photo Alt Text: These serve two purposes, 1.
+8. Photo Alt Text: These serve two purposes, 1.
 Photo alt text tells the search engine what the photo is about and how it is related to the article, and 2.
 People with voice readers can understand what the picture is.
 Write a short description with a keyword that supports the purpose of the page.

 1. Meta Title: should be less than 72 characters to avoid the cut-off.
 Place keywords and phrases near the beginning of the meta title.

-People are researching and want useful information to make better buying decisions.
+People are researching and want helpful information to make better buying decisions.

 Give them what they want.
 Understanding your customer is vital.
-Please focus on the problem they are trying to solve.
-A buyer persona will help you know your customers better.
+Please focus on the problems they are trying to solve and write detailed answers to their questions.

-Using the right, researched keywords throughout your content will help search engines connect your audience to your website.
-Remember, quality is needed when writing the content with your keywords and phrases.
+Using researched keyword phrases throughout your content will help search engines connect your audience to your web pages.

 Proofread, cite your sources, and don't plagiarize.